sanikagidye/OCR-WEB-APP/README.md

 For deployment, ensure the `packages.txt` file is present, which will handle the installation of Tesseract on cloud platforms like Streamlit Cloud.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgments

 - [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)
 - [Streamlit](https://streamlit.io/)

----

-This README covers everything from installation to deployment, making it easy for others to understand and use your project.
-Let me know if you need any further adjustments!